 Gresham: Mount Hood Community College (on Mondays)

-- Hermiston: Blue Mountain Community College (certain dates through January; contact Metro or location for details)
+- Hermiston: Blue Mountain Community College (limited operations; contact Metro or location for details)

 - Klamath Falls: Klamath Community College